Columbia University College of Dental Medicine

 Admissions & Student Affairs Office

-The 36-month Postdoctoral Program in Orthodontics provides intensive advanced training in specialized biological and clinical sciences, and is designed to satisfy all requirements for American Board of Orthodontics certification.
+The 36-month Postdoctoral Program in Orthodontics provides intensive advanced training in specialized biological and clinical sciences and is designed to satisfy all requirements for American Board of Orthodontics certification.
 Its combination of clinical experience, lectures, seminars, and extensive laboratory coursework is integrated with treatment of various kinds of malocclusions.
-Upon successful completion, a Master of Science degree is awarded.
+Upon successful completion, an Advanced Certificate and Master of Science degree are awarded.

 Techniques practiced include: